PyFR/Polyquad/README.md

     $ ./polyquad --help

-a simple example we consider wsing polyquad to search for strength 5 rules inside of a tetrahedron using 15 points:
+a simple example we consider using polyquad to search for strength 5 rules inside of a tetrahedron using 15 points:

     $ ./polyquad find -s tet -q5 -n15 -V -p > rules.txt